Story and Pictures by Candice Lassey, Field Comms Officer for Tutapona

 When we first arrived, I was relieved.
 But at night I couldn’t sleep - my mind continued to be full of so many thoughts and all of those memories.
 Even during the day I would just sit here, feeling miserable.

 But God is good.
-My mother was told about Tutapona and the Heroes' Journey and when I found out that I was coming here, I was very hopeful!
+My mother was told about Tutapona and the Hero's Journey and when I found out that I was coming here, I was very hopeful!

-I’ve learned about the power of courage, and of hope.
-At Heroes, we learnt the story of a man called Emmanuel, who learned to work hard.
+I’ve learnt about the power of courage and hope through stories.
+I heard about a man called Emmanuel who learned to work hard.
 Emmanuel only has one leg, but he wanted to ride a bicycle.
 He would fall off, but then keep getting up.
 He trained very hard and in time he learned how to ride his bicycle.
 He decided to ride far across the country and he became a hero because of his victory.

 This taught me that learning is a gradual process, you learn every day and then you can succeed.
 I feel like this is something I can do, and it has inspired me to study hard so that I can accomplish my dreams and support my family.
 When I grow up, I want to continue helping people.

-This programme is strengthening my brain.
+This programme is strengthening me.
 Deep breathing exercises are helping me remain calm, think clearly and reason better.
 It makes me feel fresh again.

-'I know I am still getting better, and I have hope for my future that things will continue to change!'
+'I know I am getting better.
+I have hope for my future that things will change!'

 I learned from the programme that if I am angry or anxious, I can control those emotions and even use some of the tools to change that.

 I’ve learned to appreciate things more.
 Like if the water is only half in the bottle, it means that I can focus on the fact that it is half full.
 I can see it in a good way, changing the negative to positive.
 This is what I learned about gratitude.